boschresearch/gdbfuzz/README.md

     ├── reverse_cfg       # The reverse control flow graph.
 ~~~

+## Using Ghidra in GUI mode
+By setting `start_ghidra = False` in the config file, GDBFuzz connects to a Ghidra instance running in GUI mode.
+Therefore, the ghidra_bridge plugin needs to be started manually from the script manager.
+During fuzzing, reached program blocks are highlighted in green.

 ## GDBFuzz on Linux user programs
 For fuzzing on Linux user applications, GDBFuzz leverages the standard `LLVMFuzzOneInput` entrypoint that is used by almost all fuzzers like AFL, AFL++, libFuzzer,....
 In `benchmark/benchSUTs/GDBFuzz_wrapper/common` There is a wrapper that can be used to compile any compliant fuzz harness into a standalone program that fetches input via a named pipe at `/tmp/fromGDBFuzz`.